 Embossing is used to raise chosen parts of the design of the label to give it a slight 3-dimensional look and it has a pleasant tactile.
 The opposite, called debossing creates the opposite effect and is usually used with the lettering to create an impression of quality.

 Foiling can help certain designs have that extra edge as it is a film of foil that is stamped onto the printed label to give a metallic, special effect, or solid colour finish.
 The foiled area can usually also be embossed at the same time for a high-quality look and feel.

 Perforation, a row of small holes such as between postage stamps, can be particularly useful if your label needs to have a section that can be removed for some reason.
 This too is done in-line.

 Security printing is offered by some label printers.
 This can take the form of a hologram to show it is not counterfeit and a QR code to prove it is not counterfeit.

 Variable data is used to individualise each label as it comes off the press.
 This would mean one label can be completely different in wording, colours and images from the next one and has great applications in the manufacturing sector.
 Due to the method of application, this service can only be offered by a label printer that would have digital label printing equipment.
 Contact one of our experts at Complete Print and we can supply you with a great variable data quote from one of the top label printing companies at no additional cost to you.
 To make for a smoother print ordering experience, read our article entitled Prevent your print company from delivering late.

 Use Complete Print to get the best solution for your Label Printing requirements

 Directory of label printing companies

-This is not a complete list but is updated with a new entry every second day.
+This is not a complete list but is updated often.
 If you would like your company listed then please message us on our contact page.